konfuzio-ai/konfuzio-sdk/docs/sdk/tutorials/create-custom-categorization-ai/index_nb.md

 ```

 <!-- #region editable=true slideshow={"slide_type": ""} -->
 After building the class, we need to test it to ensure it works.
-You can run it over a small subset of documents so that it does not take too much time.
+You can run it over a small subset of Documents so that it does not take too much time.
 <!-- #endregion -->

 ```python editable=true slideshow={"slide_type": ""} tags=["remove-cell"]